Credit Freeze vs. Fraud Alert vs. Credit Monitoring: What’s the Difference?

 Must Do

 If you do nothing else, monitor your credit reports with all three major credit reporting agencies.
-That will at least alert you to changes that could indicate fraud, such as an inquiry from a company where you’ve never applied for credit, or a change of address when you didn’t move.
+That will at least alert you to changes that could indicate fraud, such as an inquiry from a financial institution where you’ve never applied for credit, or a change of address when you didn’t move.
 And if you’re a business owner, be sure to also monitor your business credit reports, ideally with all three major business credit bureaus.
 Then, if you are a victim of fraud or you have reason to believe you need additional protection, you can consider a fraud alert or credit freeze.

 Pros and Cons of Freezing